History of Deschutes County Sheriff's Office

 Appointed Sheriff in 2007, Blanton served the rest of Sheriff Les Stiles’ term, ending the first Monday of January, 2009.
 Sheriff Blanton was elected Sheriff in January 2009 and again in January 2013.
 Larry has been in law enforcement in Oregon for almost 30 years.
 Blanton started his law enforcement career in 1976 as a Reserve for the Bend Police Department.
 He started full-time in Deschutes County in 1985.
 Most recently, he served as Undersheriff of Deschutes County.
 He and his wife have lived in Bend all their lives.

-Sheriff Nelson has been in law enforcement in Oregon for more than 22 years.
+Sheriff Nelson has been in law enforcement in Oregon since 1993.
 The Deschutes County Commissioners unanimously appointed Nelson as the 9th Sheriff of Deschutes County in July 2015 to replace the retiring Sheriff Larry Blanton.
 He was born and raised in Bend and graduated from Mountain View High School in 1988.
 After graduating from Oregon State University in 1993 he moved back to Bend and has been an active member of the community ever since.
-Lisa, his wife of 16 years grew up in Maupin.
+Lisa, his wife is a City of Bend Police Officer.
 They have four children.